 Think Before You Haggle

 Haggling in local markets and with street vendors is an almost running joke.
 As someone who has worked on both sides of this coin, if you do it, be kind.
 Always approach the situation with respect and a smile.
 Back in 2004, we witnessed someone very rudely haggle over 50p for an hour.
 We see slamming of taxi doors and offensive language being used.
 It is disrespectful and totally unnecessary.
 Check if the taxi meter is working before you embark on your journey or agree on a price before setting off.
 Mostly one only needs one slightly uncomfortable encounter to learn this lesson.
-Haggling when done right: and in some cultures, it is part of everyday life.
-It should be fun but be mindful of the person who has potentially handcrafted the item you only wish to pay £5.
+Haggling when done right: and in some cultures, is part of everyday life.
+It should be fun, but be mindful of the person who has potentially handcrafted the item you only wish to pay £5 for.
 Or who has been driving around for the last 8 hours and only earnt a few pounds.
 A good question to ask is:

 What is that item worth to you, and what is it worth to the seller?
 Do you spend that amount without thinking "back home" on a coffee?Bear in mind that sometimes you may pay slightly more, but these are items you don't just pick up in your home country.
 They come with a story and assist in that trader being able to earn a wage and assist in fair trading ethics, that is always worth that little bit extra.

 Make peace with the fact prices for locals, and the costs for tourists is never going to be equal.

 It is always good to read up on customs or traditions in places you will be visiting.
 Wearing a bikini or kissing in public in some countries will land you in jail.